Aline-CROIRE/BotigaShop-Backend/README.md

-# BotigaShop Backend API - REST API for an E-Commerce Platform 🛍️🛒
+# BotigaShop Backend API - REST API for a BotigaShop E-commerce 🛍️🛒

 This repository contains the backend REST API for BotigaShop, a fictional e-commerce platform.
 This API provides endpoints for managing products, categories, users, orders, and other essential e-commerce functionalities.